 Responsive Drag-and-drop Games

 Bring the fun element with drag-and-drop games and gamified quizzes that can run on multiple devices.
 You can choose from a variety of relationships between the drag and drop items to make your gamified assessments and knowledge check sections visually rich.
 Providing customized audio feedback to every drag-and-drop attempt will enhance learning impact.

 Some courseware designers add gaming widgets instead of creating interactive games from scratch.
 It’s an easy solution for novice game designers; however, testing game widgets before adding them to your learning content is important.
 It’s better to include instructions for viewing in the landscape or portrait modes for better reliability as some gaming widgets work well either in the portrait or the landscape mode, but not in both.
 So, when using gaming widgets, test on all devices to ensure the layout is supported along with interactions.

 Captivate uses variables to temporarily store values, which can be used by other components.
 There are two types of variables: i) system and ii) user-defined.

 System variables are in-built variables.
 You can create user-defined variables and assign them to customized actions.

 Advanced actions help you create random variables and save data from one session to another.
-For example, save a learner’s name when they start a module and refer them with the name in all subsequent interactions.
+For example, save a learner’s name when they start a module and address them with the name in all subsequent interactions.
 Data stored in an XML document helps load the saved details whenever required.

 Shared and conditional actions are also used to gamify online courses.
 Conditional advanced actions allow learners to take decisions in the course.
-Standard advanced actions are used to restart the game, reset all the variables, and restore the initial view of the screen/slide.
+Standard advanced actions are used to restart the game, reset all variables, and restore the initial view of the screen/slide.